Repost from 2015-2016. Edited, updated, and corrected.

 The first story is likely to be explained in Evangelical circles as an example of human depravity.
 Human sinfulness leads people to do awful things, Evangelicals say.
 If this couple had known Jesus, perhaps things would have turned out differently!

 The second story is being portrayed as an example of the “mysteries” of God.
 We dare not question God’s purpose and plan!
-Calvinist pastor John Piper attributes their deaths to the mysterious, unknown plan of the sovereign God of the universe.
+Calvinist pastor John Piper attributes their deaths to the mysterious, unknown plan of the universe’s sovereign God.
 Evangelicals must never ask why.
 God knows best!

 Evangelicals should not fault people such as myself when we conclude that their God is either a work of fiction or is simply not interested in what happens to us.
-I have concluded that there is no God and that life can be cruel and hard.
+I have concluded that there is no God, and that life can be cruel and hard.
 Disease, pain, hunger, violence, and death are very much a part of life, and all of us will likely be marred or broken by one or more of these things.
 Try as we might to escape suffering, it will track us down and arrest us, often sentencing us to lives of pain and agony.
 I wish things could be different, but they are what they are.
-All the prayers and religious pronouncements in the world won’t change the fact that people (and animals) suffer.
+All the prayers and religious pronouncements in the world won’t change the fact that humans (and other animals) suffer.
 The best we can do is to work at reducing suffering and its effects.
 It is up to us to alleviate the suffering of others (and our own).
 Waiting on God accomplishes nothing.
-As the stories mentioned above make clear, when it comes to things that matter, God is nowhere to be found.
+As the stories mentioned above make clear, God is nowhere to be found when it comes to things that matter.